ctkelley/MultiPrecisionArrays.jl/docs/src/Details.md

 2.34975e-01
 ```
 So you get very poor, but unsurprising, results.
 While __MultiPrecisionArrays.jl__ supports half precision and I use it all the time, it is not something you would use in your own
 work without looking at the literature and making certain you are prepared for strange results.
-Gettting good results consistently from half precision is an active research area.
+Getting good results consistently from half precision is an active research area.